Dead Favours: Better the Weather

 Dead Favours released their third single "Better the Weather" on 26 January 2018.
 Playlisted on both Radio Hauraki and The Rock FM, as well as the Spotify official playlists "Rock Out" and "New Music Friday".

 Misbehaviour (album)

 Dead Favours released their debut album on 21 June 2019, featured 10 tracks, including singles "On Your Own", "Lost on You" and "Misbehaviour".
 The album debuted at #1 on the iTunes Rock charts in New Zealand and #3 for albums overall.

 Riffing & Yelling Side A (EP)

 Released 21 May, 2021.
 Recorded and mixed by Neil Baldock, produced by Chris Mac from Six60.
 Side A of Riffing & Yelling went on to win the Aotearoa (New Zealand) Music Award for Te Kaipuoro Rakapioi Toa, Best Rock Artist at the 2021 Aotearoa Music Awards.
 This was the first release to feature Alex Ferrier on Bass and backing vocals.
-Side B was delayed by the COVID-19 pandemic and is scheduled for release in March 2023.
+Side B was delayed by the COVID-19 pandemic and was released in March 2023.